vlameiras/action-llm-insights/README.md

 export OPENAI_API_KEY=your_api_key_here
 ```

 Add the pre-commit hook to your git repository.
-Place the provided `pre-commit.sh` file in the .git/hooks folder of your repository and rename it to pre-commit.
+Place the provided `pre-commit` file in the .git/hooks folder of your repository and rename it to pre-commit.
 Make sure the file is executable:

 ```bash
 chmod +x .git/hooks/pre-commit
 ```

 ## Usage

 The LLM Insights tool will automatically run when you execute git commit.
 It will analyze the changes in the staged files and provide insights, bug detections, and fixes based on the output from OpenAI's GPT-4.
 If any bugs are detected, the tool will apply the suggested fixes and ask you to review and stage the changes before committing.

-## Files

-### llm_insights.py

-This is the main script that takes the git diff and changed file contents as input and uses the OpenAI API to get code insights.
-The insights are then printed to the console for the developer to review.

-### pre-commit.sh

-This is the pre-commit hook script that runs before a commit is made.
-It gathers the git diff and changed file contents and calls the llm_insights.py script to get insights and fixes.
-If any bugs are detected and fixed, it will prevent the commit, allowing the developer to review and stage the changes before committing.

 ## Troubleshooting

 If you encounter any issues while using LLM Insights, check the following:

 - Ensure your OpenAI API key is set correctly as an environment variable.
-- Verify that the `llm_insights.py` script and the `pre-commit.sh` file have the correct file permissions.
+- Verify that the `llm_insights.py` script and the `pre-commit` file have the correct file permissions.
 - Confirm that the required Python dependencies are installed.
 - Check if the pre-commit hook is correctly placed in the .git/hooks folder and renamed to pre-commit.